Dreamtowards/dreamtowards.github.io/blog/202111/linux-transfer-files-with-sftp.md

 ## SFTP.

-SFTP, is 'Secure/SSH File Transfer Protocol', compared to FTP, SFTP having a underlying secure connection and 'powered' with SSH.
+SFTP, or 'Secure/SSH File Transfer Protocol', compared to FTP, SFTP having a underlying secure connection which 'powered' with SSH.

-since you can already connect to SSH and have an FTP server, then you should be able to connect SFTP by:
+since you can already connect to SSH and an FTP server existed, then you should be able to connect SFTP by:

 ```
 sftp -oPort=port username@ip_or_hostname